*** COVID and Health Guidance: Church School follows AAPS ***

 The Archdiocese website for the St. John Chrysostom Oratorical Festival is the official source of all information concerning the festival.

-The topics for the St. John Chrysostom Oratorical Festival are different each year and are chosen by the Greek Orthodox Archdiocese of America.
+The speech topics for the St. John Chrysostom Oratorical Festival are different each year and are chosen by the Greek Orthodox Archdiocese of America.

 Volunteer parishioners have made presentations to our Church School students about developing a speech for the Oratorical Festival in which they have emphasize both the written aspects as well as presentation skills.